Koo Koo (duo): History

-Along with a consistent output of recorded music, Koo Koo Kanga Roo built up a strong word of mouth following by releasing numerous comedy sketches and music videos on YouTube, as well as through relentless local touring, playing venues ranging from traditional music venues and 21+ clubs to children's birthday parties, preschools and elementary schools, to weddings, nursing homes and church basements.
+Along with a consistent output of recorded music, Koo Koo built up a strong word of mouth following by releasing numerous comedy sketches and music videos on YouTube, as well as through relentless local touring, playing venues ranging from traditional music venues and 21+ clubs to children's birthday parties, preschools and elementary schools, to weddings, nursing homes and church basements.
 In 2009, the group began touring out of state, eventually striking up a touring relationship with the family-friendly superhero rock band The Aquabats, playing numerous shows with them across the nation in 2010 and 2011, as well as accompanying them on tour supporting ska punk band Reel Big Fish and a ten-day stint performing on the Yo Gabba Gabba! live tour.

-As the group regularly performs in front of adult audiences on tour, Koo Koo Kanga Roo have met with a polarizing reception from punk and rock crowds, leading the Dallas Observer to label them "the epitome of the love them or hate them musical act".
-In the fall of 2013, Koo Koo Kanga Roo were selected to be the opening act on an American tour with popular folk punk artists Frank Turner and The Smith Street Band, where the duo played before large venues to audiences that were typically hostile towards their seemingly out-of-place appearance.
+As the group regularly performs in front of adult audiences on tour, Koo Koo have met with a polarizing reception from punk and rock crowds, leading the Dallas Observer to label them "the epitome of the love them or hate them musical act".
+In the fall of 2013, Koo Koo were selected to be the opening act on an American tour with popular folk punk artists Frank Turner and The Smith Street Band, where the duo played before large venues to audiences that were typically hostile towards their seemingly out-of-place appearance.
 "People don't know what to make of them", Turner mentioned in an interview, "They've booed them.
 I don't care.
 I love them".
 When asked how the duo responds to hecklers, Neil replied "We ask people who are having a good time to go over and hug those angry guys".